rjshap/AutoSharesAPI/etna-trader-rest-api/public-api/Watchlists/Watchlists_RemoveSecurityById.md

 ##### Description
-This API endpoint enables you to remove a security from an existing watchlist by providing the security’s internal identifier in ETNA Trader.
+This API endpoint enables you to remove a security from an existing watchlist by providing the security’s internal identifier in AutoShares.

 ##### Parameters